What Is the Sex Offender Registry?

 Different states, including Georgia, have a system designed to allow governments to keep track of sex offenders and their activities.

-According to Georgia law, some offenders can be removed from the sex offender registry in 2010, but in other cases, they can remain there for life.
+According to Georgia law, some offenders can be removed from the sex offender registry after 10 years, but in other cases, they can remain there for life.

 Even though states have their own sex offender registry websites, there is also a National Sex Offender Public Website (NSOPW), which is coordinated by the Department of Justice.
 Anyone can search their database for possible sex offenders in their area.